How our partnerships work

 We now receive £20,000 annually from Lakeland through sales of single-use carrier bags across Britain.

-Selfridges has supported the Woodland Trust since 2017.
-In 2018 it funded tree planting at Smithills Estate near Bolton.
-These trees will form part of the Northern Forest, a mass tree planting project set to transform the landscape of northern England.
-This year Selfridges has funded the Woodland Trust’s Free Trees for schools and communities, allowing 80,000 trees to be planted across the UK.
-The Woodland Trust and Selfridges are currently working on a new sustainability initiative due for launch in 2020.
+Selfridges has supported the Woodland Trust since 2017, funding tree planting at Smithills Estate near Bolton, which is part of the Northern Forest.
+Selfridges has also funded the Woodland Trust’s Free Trees for schools and communities.
+The Woodland Trust and Selfridges are currently working on a new sustainability initiative due for launch in late summer 2020.

 Shanly works with us on cause-related marketing activity, planting 20 trees for all new homes sold and 10 trees for every new apartment built.